uikit/uikit-site/docs/pages/heading.md

 ## Heading primary

 To emphasize a heading with an alternative styling, for example a larger font size or a different color, add the `.uk-heading-primary` class.
-Usually, you would use this class on a `<h1`>
+Usually, you would use this class on a `<h1>` element.

 ```html
 <h1 class="uk-heading-primary"></h1>